 - Bikers are a frequent sight and their numbers are growing—a trend I reckon will continue as dedicated infrastructure becomes available.

 - A week into our vacation, the local transformer made a loud “boom” and… died, leaving us without electricity (and no internet access, which was more annoying than the lack of air conditioning).
-The repair crew was on site within an hour, with a portable transformer immediately restored power while they continue to work on the broken equipment.
+The repair crew was on site within an hour, with a portable transformer immediately restored power while they continued to work on the broken equipment.

 - Internet access was available literally everywhere.
 At our guesthouse, obviously, in every single restaurant and café—with prominent signs shouting “Free WiFi!”—even at grocery stores.
 Quality of connection was another story, though.
 Super slow or downright not working.